Emergency Dentist — Irving, TX

 You can’t completely avoid dental emergencies, but there’s plenty you can do to reduce the risk and keep your smile as safe as possible.
 Being aware of the bad habits and situations that can lead to dental emergencies in Las Colinas is the first step.
 Afterwards, it’s a matter of adopting the right habits and staying away from the wrong ones.
 Below are some examples of basic ways to avoid dental emergencies.
 Please get in contact with our office as soon as possible if you find yourself suffering from an emergency anyway.

 Visit Your Dentist Regularly

-Your biannual visits to 21st Century Dental are essential for prevention.
+Your biannual visits to 21st Century Dental of Irving are essential for prevention.
 Oral health issues that are the result of poor hygiene usually start small enough that you don’t even realize they’re there at first.
 However, if we find the warning signs early enough, we can intervene and treat the problem before it turns into a true emergency.